PavanButke/springboot/Readme.md

 * Code an Static List
 * Code methods for Getting all Product Records
 * Test all the EndPoints on PostMan
+* Add Shorthands for @RequestMapping --> For method like GET use @GetMapping , POST @PostMapping
+* Applied Content Negotiation for XML Format using -->produces , consumes , MediaType

 ### Dependencies

 * Spring Web Services
 * Spring Dev Tools
+* jackson formatter

 ### Installing